eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Min 2 years of Experience in development, deployment of CMOS based PDK, with various front, back end EDA tools and design flows.
 	- Experience in developing machine learning/AI algorithms for clustering, regression, timeseries, multi modal data, optimization is a plus.
 	- Able to work both independently and as a team when required
++ skill set:
+	- Conduct fundamental research on new directions in computing systems
+	- Develop academic research partnerships and cooperation with leading universities and professors in the area
+	- Work with internal research colleagues and academic research partners to achieve new breakthroughs in research and innovation
+	- Produce and present research papers at internationally leading conferences and events
+	- Produce white papers on current developments and future directions in computing systems
+	- Where appropriate, contribute insight and research expertise to committees and other organizations that are looking to establish new industry standards and platforms
+	- Contribute to the research and academic community through service such as conference program committee membership, membership of journal editorial boards etc.
+	- PhD in an area related to computing systems architecture, or equivalent research experience in industry
+	- Record of publishing research papers in the area of computing systems architecture
+	- Candidates should have research experience in computing systems, and be familiar with at least one of the following areas:
+	- Design Space Exploration (DSE) Frameworks, Hierarchical DSE, Microarchitecture DSE, Architectural Models, Templates and Generators, Generator Methodology, Design Space Sampling, Constraint-Based DSE, Reusable Designs, System-Technology Exploration, Hardware-Software Co-Design and Co-Optimization
+	- Strong interpersonal skills and ability to work productively in a research environment